andzejsp/HomeLab/README.md

 ## Contianer console is blank?

-Sometimes console on your container boes blank and does not show you login information.
+Sometimes console on your proxmox container goes blank and does not show you login information.
 Its a bug (still present in 7.2).
 To fix it select your container > Options > Console mode > Edit

 Now instead of the default Console mode set it to shell.
 Reboot container.